Removing and Substituting Executors

 Instead of renouncing, you also have the option of naming someone else to act as an executor in your place – all you have to do is fill the person’s details in the PA1 form and they will be sent a form to sign.

-What if the named executor refuses to act?
+What to do if the executor refuses to act?

 If the named executor refuses to apply for probate one or more of the will’s beneficiaries or next of kin may write to them and put them on notice that an application may be sent to court to name someone else to manage the estate.